When starting any business, mistakes are inevitable. This is why it’s important to avoid the top mistakes that could kill your snow removal business.

 Don't let the weather sneak up on you.

-Otherwise, you will have annoyed customers who are wondering why you aren’t clearing their lots.
+Otherwise, you WILL have unsatisfied customers wondering why you aren’t doing your job.

 Manage your clients and employees all in one system

 Despite all of the mistakes that could kill your snow removal business, when done right, the snow industry is still worth it.

 However, if done incorrectly, these mistakes could kill your snow removal business.

 Don't get snowed under by a poorly written contract - or caught out by a surprise snowstorm.